Secure coding in PHP Training Course

 ABAP Secure code

-- Describe best practices for ABAP programming and the handling of SY-SUBRC
+- Outline ABAP programming best practices and the proper handling of SY-SUBRC

 AdaBoost Python for Machine Learning

-14 HoursThis instructor-led, live training in Slovakia (online or onsite) is aimed at data scientists and software engineers who wish to use AdaBoost to build boosting algorithms for machine learning with Python.
+14 HoursThis instructor-led live training in Slovakia (online or onsite) targets data scientists and software engineers who wish to use AdaBoost for building boosting algorithms in machine learning with Python.

 By the end of this training, participants will be able to:

-- Set up the necessary development environment to start building machine learning models with AdaBoost.
+- Set up the required development environment to start building machine learning models with AdaBoost.

 - Understand the ensemble learning approach and how to implement adaptive boosting.

-- Learn how to build AdaBoost models to boost machine learning algorithms in Python.
+- Learn how to construct AdaBoost models to enhance machine learning algorithms in Python.

 - Use hyperparameter tuning to increase the accuracy and performance of AdaBoost models.